na-na-hi/renget/archive/AdvancedCardWritingTricks.md

 You can use `{{idle_duration}}` to insert the amount of time since the last message.
 Check out **[Meiko](https://www.chub.ai/characters/retard/ec70171e-0d5e-40fc-8a16-39ed01af6718)** for an example usage, a yandere that gets angry if you take long to respond.

+`{{idle_duration}}` works on all frontends but is formatted as hh:mm:ss in Risu (00:05:12 as opposed to “5 minutes”), and is currently broken in Agnai card jailbreak.

+`{{time}}` also inserts the current time on all frontends but Agnai.
+An example of character using it is [**Donella**](https://www.chub.ai/characters/Nono/donella-the-femme-fatale-92e73089), which changes the character’s personality depending on whether it is day or night.

 ───── ⋆⋅☆⋅⋆ ─────

 [**Jump to table of contents ⤴**](https://rentry.org/AdvancedCardWritingTricks#advanced-card-writing-tricks)